Karel-Brecht/AvianEye/README.md

 But i haven't tried this out myself.

-# YouTube Video Input
-Implemented downloading from youtube in `app\operations\download.py`

-Using the yt-dlp package.
-This is, up to today, a very well maintained package, and has lots of contributors and recent contributions.

-# Bird detection
-Implemented bird detection in `app\operations\detection.py`

-Using `yolov10n`, a lightweight and fast pre-trained object-detection model.

-model weights downloaded at `models/detection_model`

 # Run the program

 In your terminal change directory the cloned repository and activate your python environment (see above).